lyfeyaj/rsqoot/README.md

     rails g rsqoot:config

+Then, you should be able to use `SqootClient` to search deals.
+For example:

+    SqootClient.deals(query: 'Home')

-You can also change your configuration in your instance, such as below:
+You can also change your configuration in your own instance, such as below:

     sqoot ||= RSqoot::Client.new(public_api_key: "YOUR PUBLIC API KEY", private_api_key: 'YOUR PRIVATE API KEY')